 Wrong Web Host

-This is a general mistake many bloggers make from the start of their blogs.
+This is a general mistake many people make from the start of their sites.
 Most times, this is caused by not giving it thorough thought or planning.

 The major problem of choosing the wrong niche is that after a while, you’ll realize you don’t enjoy writing content for this particular niche.
 The solution to this is to do thorough research before picking any niche or change to a better niche immediately.